adamdecaf/akka/akka-docs/rst/cluster/cluster.rst

 ^^^^^^^^^^^^^^^^^^

 Information about the cluster converges at certain points of time.
 This is when all nodes have seen the same cluster state.
-Convergence is recognised by passing a map from node to current state version during gossip.
+Convergence is recognized by passing a map from node to current state version during gossip.
 This information is referred to as the gossip overview.
 When all versions in the overview are equal there is convergence.
 Gossip convergence cannot occur while any nodes are